UO-CIS211/calculator/doc/HOWTO.md

 ((6 + 5) + 4) => 15
 Expression (return to quit):
 ```
+#### Question to answer in questions.md

+The constructor for a `Plus` node says that it takes two `Expr` nodes
+as arguments,
+but we are passing it `IntConst` and `Plus` nodes.
+Is this ok?
+Why or why not?

 ## Back to Expr

 Now we have a way of building ```Expr``` objects and